An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Introduction

-To overcome these issues, we develop a new inexact projection-free method that achieves optimal convergence rate guarantees for the considered settings while requiring only two matrix-vector products per iteration leading to a complexity of $\cO(m^2)$ per iteration.
-Next, we state our contributions.

 \textbf{Contributions}.
-In this paper, we consider a class of bilevel optimization problems with a strongly convex lower-level problem and a smooth upper-level objective function over a compact and convex constraint set.
-This extends the literature, which has primarily focused on unconstrained optimization problems.
-This paper introduces a novel single-loop projection-free method that overcomes the limitations of existing approaches by offering improved per-iteration complexity and convergence guarantees.
-Our main idea is to simultaneously keep track of trajectories of lower-level optimal solution as well as a parametric quadratic programming containing Hessian inverse information using a nested approximation.
-These estimations are calculated using a one-step gradient-type step and are used to estimate the hyper-gradient for a Frank Wolfe-type update.
-Notably, using this approach our proposed method requires only two matrix-vector products at each iteration which presents a substantial improvement compared to the existing methods.
-Moreover, our theoretical guarantees for the proposed Inexact Bilevel Conditional Gradient method denoted by IBCG are as follows: \begin{itemize} \item When the upper-level function $f$ is convex, we show that our IBCG method requires $\tilde{\cO}(\epsilon^{-1})$ iterations to find an $\epsilon$-optimal solution. \item When $f$ is non-convex, IBCG requires $\cO(\epsilon^{-2})$ iterations to find an $\epsilon$-stationary point. \end{itemize} These results match the best-known complexity of projection-free algorithms for solving convex constrained single-level optimization problems.
+To address these challenges, we introduce a novel inexact projection-free method that attains optimal convergence rates in the studied scenarios.
+Remarkably, our approach demands just two matrix-vector products per iteration, resulting in a per-iteration complexity of $\cO(m^2)$.
+Our main idea is to simultaneously track the trajectories of the lower-level optimal solution as well as {the solution to a time-varying quadratic optimization problem}.
+These estimators are calculated using one step of a gradient-type update and are used to estimate the hyper-gradient for a Frank Wolfe-type update.
+Furthermore, existing methods work under the assumption that $\grad_y f(x,\cdot)$ is uniformly bounded which may not hold in many applications.
+To address this limitation, we also analyze our proposed method without the gradient boundedness assumption.
+Our theoretical guarantees for the proposed Inexact Bilevel Conditional Gradient (IBCG) method are as follows: \begin{itemize} \item When the {hyper}-objective function $\ell(x)$ is convex, and $\grad_yf(\bx,\cdot)$ is uniformly bounded for any $\bx\in\cX$, our IBCG method finds an $\epsilon$-optimal solution after $\tilde{\cO}(\kappa_g^4\epsilon^{-1})$ iterations.
+If we relax the assumption of gradient boundedness to assume Lipschitz continuity, its complexity becomes $\tilde{\cO}(\kappa_g^5\epsilon^{-1})$. \item When $\ell(x)$ is non-convex and $\grad_yf(\bx,\cdot)$ is bounded, IBCG requires $\cO(\kappa_g^4\epsilon^{-2})$ iterations to find an $\epsilon$-stationary point.
+This result changes to ${\cO}(\kappa_g^5\epsilon^{-2})$ when the gradient boundedness assumption is replaced by gradient Lipschitzness. \end{itemize}